 Each Director, officer and employee of the Company reviews and confirms compliance with the Code of Conduct on an annual basis.
 Subject to any necessary revisions, and taking into account new trends in best practices and legal requirements, the Code of Conduct is approved by the Board annually.
-Our Code of Conduct is available on SEDAR (www.sedar.com) and on our website at www.trisura.com.
+Our Code of Conduct is available on SEDAR+ (www.trisura.com.